-NOTE 4: Interaction with content can be made easier, and less prone to errors, by presenting tasks in steps that are easy to follow.
+Note 5: Interaction with content can be made easier, and less prone to errors, by presenting tasks in steps that are easy to follow.

+NOTE 6: For a reference to requirements supporting the functional performance criteria 4.2.10, check Table B.2. in Annex B. All lines having "P" or "S" in column "LC" of Table B.2 may have an impact on usage with limited cognition, language or learning.

 4.2.11 Privacy

-Where ICT provides features for accessibility, the ICT maintains the privacy of users of these features at the same level as other users.
+Where ICT provides features for accessibility, the ICT shall ensure that the privacy of the users of the ICT is maintained irrespective of the use of these features for accessibility.

-NOTE: Enabling the connection of personal headsets for private listening, not providing a spoken version of characters being masked and enabling user control of legal, financial and personal data are examples of design features that may contribute towards meeting this clause.
+Note: Enabling the connection of personal headsets for private listening, not providing a spoken version of characters being masked and enabling user control of legal, financial and personal data are examples of design features that may contribute towards meeting this clause.

 5 Generic requirements